-Manual adjustments may be made within the scope of situational assessment and overruling, and are documented subsequently in the rating system.
+In the main business segment property financing, manual adjustments may be made within the scope of situational assessment and overruling, and are documented subsequently in the rating system.
 The adjustments made within the scope of overruling require the approval of the central rating desk.